 NCW HERC Coordinator.
 The NCW HERC Coordinator will be contracted through the State of Wisconsin and is responsible for coordination and operation of the NCW HERC but will be a resource for the NCRTAC.

 NCW HERC Regional Medical Advisor.
-The NCW HERC Regional Medical Advisor will be contracted through the State of Wisconsin and will perform duties as outlined by job description including the provision of technical expertise.
+The NCW HERC Regional Medical Advisor will be contracted through the NCW HERC and will perform duties as outlined by job description including the provision of technical expertise.

 Article VII – Parliamentary Authority